 Newton's Space Saplings

 Pips from Isaac Newton’s apple tree were blasted into space with British Astronaut Tim Peake.
-Those pips are now saplings and the search to find them new homes is nearly over.
+Those pips are now saplings and the search to find them new homes is well underway.

 In 2015 apple pips from our iconic tree were taken on the Principia mission by British astronaut, Tim Peake to the International Space Station .
 The pips then spent six months floating in micro gravity as part of the ‘Pips in Space’ project.